awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Managing.Backtrack.md

       --db-cluster-identifier sample-cluster
   ```

-### API<a name="AuroraMySQL.Managing.Backtrack.Retrieving.API"></a>
+### RDS API<a name="AuroraMySQL.Managing.Backtrack.Retrieving.API"></a>

-To retrieve information about the backtracks for a DB cluster using the Amazon RDS API, use the [DescribeDBClusterBacktracks](http://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeDBClusterBacktracks.html) action\.
+To retrieve information about the backtracks for a DB cluster using the Amazon RDS API, use the [DescribeDBClusterBacktracks](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeDBClusterBacktracks.html) action\.
 This action returns information about backtracks for the DB cluster specified in the `DBClusterIdentifier` value\.

 ## Disabling Backtracking for a DB Cluster<a name="AuroraMySQL.Managing.Backtrack.Disabling"></a>

 You can disable the Backtrack feature for a DB cluster\.

-### AWS Management Console<a name="AuroraMySQL.Managing.Backtrack.Disabling.Console"></a>
+### Console<a name="AuroraMySQL.Managing.Backtrack.Disabling.Console"></a>

 You can disable backtracking for a DB cluster using the console\.